viviangichuregithub/Code-Challenge-1/README.md

 - Outputs measurements in a friendly format which is a mixture of English and Kiswahili phases.

 **Example Output:**
-prompts : Karibu!
+Prompts : Karibu!
 How many cups of Tea would you like to make?
 (3)the user input

-To make 3 cups of Chai, unahitaji:
+- To make 3 cups of Chai, unahitaji:
-600 ml of water.
+- 600 ml of water.
-150 ml of milk.
+- 150 ml of milk.
-3 tablespoons of majani chai.
+- 3 tablespoons of majani chai.
-6 teaspoons of sugar.
+- 6 teaspoons of sugar.

-Karibu chai
+- Karibu chai

 ## Challenge 2: Boda Fare Calculator